ethereum/ethereum-org-website/src/content/defi/index.md

 ## It started with Bitcoin... {#bitcoin}

 Bitcoin in many ways was the first DeFi application.
 Bitcoin lets you really own and control value and send it anywhere around the world.
 It does this by providing a way for a large number of people, who don't trust each other, to agree on a ledger of accounts without the need for a trusted intermediary.
 Bitcoin is open to anyone and no one has the authority to change its rules.
 Bitcoin's rules, like its scarcity and its openness, are written into the technology.
-It's not like traditional finance where governments can print money devalue your savings and companies can shut down markets.
+It's not like traditional finance where governments can print money which devalues your savings and companies can shut down markets.

 Ethereum builds on this.
 Like Bitcoin, the rules can't change on you and everyone has access.
 But it also makes this digital money programmable, using [smart contracts](/glossary#smart-contract), so you can go beyond storing and sending value.